Crewe Heritage Centre: Advanced Passenger Train

-Built by British Rail (BR) the 1970s and 1980s, this Class 370 Advanced Passenger Train (APT) is the only surviving APT-P set.
-Numbered 370 003/006, it is open at all times with an occasional cafe run from the original buffet car (selected days only).
-The APT-P museum can be found inside one of the carriages, with photographs on display from the APT project.
+Built by British Rail (BR) in the 1970s and 1980s, this Advanced Passenger Train (APT) is the only surviving APT-P set.
+It is open at all times, with an occasional cafe run from the original buffet car on selected days only.
+The APT-P museum can be found inside one of the carriages, with photographs on display from the project.
 The set was tilted for the first time in preservation in 2013.
-In early 2018, an additional surviving APT powercar (M49006) arrived at the museum.
+In early 2018, an additional surviving power car (M49006) arrived at the museum.
 It is displayed separately alongside the main set.

-Miniature Railway
+Miniature railway

-Constructed in 1992, the Crewe Heritage Centre Miniature Railway is a 600 metre long 184mm (7.25 in) gauge ride, the railway takes visitors on a trip from 'Crewe Old Works' station to 'Spider Bridge' station via Forge End station and the optional return journey.
-The railway includes a mixture of Steam, Petrol and Battery Electric locomotives; rides on this attraction are included in the museum admission price.
+Constructed in 1992, the miniature railway is a 600 m long 184 mm gauge ride, which takes visitors from Crewe Old Works to Spider Bridge, via Forge End, with the optional return journey.
+The railway includes a mixture of steam, petrol and battery electric locomotives; rides on this attraction are included in the museum admission price.

 Exhibition Hall

-The Heritage Centre is also home to a 1,000m^{2} Exhibition Hall, which doubles both as an event space and as the main museum building.
+The Heritage Centre is also home to the 1000 m2 Exhibition Hall, which doubles both as an event space and as the main museum building.
 It features displays and exhibits about the town of Crewe.

 During the 2018/19 closed season, the building underwent a light refurbishment; this included replacement of the original 1987 entrance doors and a full internal repaint.